checkmarx-ts/cxone-sarif/README.md

 ```

 Upon completion, the files `10253e85-2d70-450e-bc5d-9e54dc5f10c5.sarif` and `97068a6d-f2fa-4047-bea1-bd74df3a4059.sarif` are written
-in `./` (the default output path), each containing a SARIF log with a run for each scan engine executed for the scan.
+in `./` (the default output path), each containing a SARIF log with a `Run` for each scan engine executed for the scan.

 ### Handling Errors with the CLI